 What is an ACH transfer?

-Automated Clearing House transfers, or ACH transfers, are electronic transfers between accounts that pull or push funds according to requests.
+Automated Clearing House Transfers, or ACH transfers, are electronic transfers between accounts that pull or push funds according to requests.
 ACH transfers have exploded in popularity over the last decade due to their convenience and accessibility.

-Examples of ACH transfers:
+Examples of ACH Transfer

 - Direct Deposit